Theodore McCarrick: Additional allegations, removal from ministry, and resignation as cardinal

 On July 5, 2018, Fordham University rescinded an honorary degree and other honors it had granted McCarrick.
 The Catholic University of America, where McCarrick earned two degrees and served in a variety of spiritual and administrative positions, also revoked the honorary degree it had awarded him in 2006.
 On July 16, 2018, The New York Times published a front-page article describing McCarrick's abuse of adult seminarians.
 On July 19, The New York Times published an article based on the story of a man named James, whose last name was withheld.
 A New Jersey man whose uncle had known McCarrick since high school, James alleged that McCarrick had sexually abused him beginning at age 11.
 James had been the first boy McCarrick had ever baptized.
 James said that McCarrick had exposed himself to him when he was 11 and had sexually touched him beginning when he was 13.
 He explained that he tried to tell his father a couple of years later but was not believed.
 On November 13, James revealed himself as James Grein, and gave a public speech at the "Silence Stops Now Rally" in Baltimore, where he called on Catholics to "reform and reclaim the Church."
 Speaking about alleged mishandling of allegations by Catholic bishops, he said, "Our bishops must know that the jig is up."

 On July 27, 2018, Pope Francis ordered McCarrick to observe "a life of prayer and penance in seclusion" and accepted his resignation from the College of Cardinals, the first resignation since Louis Billot, a French prelate, resigned in 1927 when he refused an order to withdraw his support of Action Française, a monarchist movement that Pope Pius XI had condemned.
-He is also the first cardinal to resign following allegations of sexual abuse.
+He was also the first cardinal to resign after allegations of sexual abuse.
 The Pope took this action before the accusations were investigated by church officials, the first time an order of penance and prayer has been issued before a church trial.
 McCarrick was not laicized (removed from the priesthood) at the time, pending the completion of a canonical trial.
 The Holy See announced on July 28, 2018, that Pope Francis had ordered Archbishop McCarrick (as he then became known) to obey an "obligation to remain in a house yet to be indicated to him" and also observe "a life of prayer and penance until the accusations made against him are examined in a regular canonical trial."
 In December 2019, McCarrick was sued by a man named John Bellocchio, who said that McCarrick sexually abused him when he was a 14-year-old boy in the 1990s.